auth0/auth0-PHP/API/Auth0.md

 Parameters:
 - `configuration` — [SdkConfiguration](Configuration/SdkConfiguration.md) | array
-  Required.
   Base configuration options for the SDK.

 ### authentication
 Create, configure, and return an instance of the [Authentication](API/Authentication.md) class.